awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide.md

 weight = 10
 +++

+> Note: Helm installation option is still in preview.

 This guide describes how to deploy Kubeflow on Amazon EKS using Cognito for your identity provider, RDS for your database, and S3 for your artifact storage.

 ## 1. Prerequisites